mdvanes/stereo-8-aaos/README.md

 - FIXED v1.0.23 bug: way too many rerenders because Context contains progress and that updates every second.
 Either use memo/callback or put progress in separate context.
 - FIXED v1.0.23 feat: browse all "artists > albums > songs" instead of only playlists
 - v1.0.24 play loop for library
-- rename previous tab to radio and add buttons for stations
+- enhancement: rename previous tab to radio and add buttons for stations
-- bug: topbar (statusbar) on car is black with dark text (only during the day)
+- bug: topbar (statusbar) on car is black with dark text (only during the day) (not reproducable on emulator)
+- enhancement: add a force reload button in Settings, and correctly handle stopping radio & nowPlaying setInterval when playing from Playlist or Library
 - enhancement: mark an album as "local favorite"

+- enhancement: implement buttons for multiple radio stations
+- enhancement: add an dedicated extra line to bottombar for programme & presentor
 - bug: see mail after publish with eligibility issues
 - enhancement: add offline mode for playlists and albums (not songs) (remove expo-file-system from package.json if not used)
 - enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver & https://reactnative.dev/docs/backhandler